FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 # Overview

 This section is to guide you through the process of setting up and operating the Fourier Robot.
-Since the robot is delivered fully assembled, we will focus on the initial setup and basic operation.
+Since the robot is delivered fully assembled, our focus will be on the initial setup and basic operation steps.

 Following topics are covered: